TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Methodology

-Furthermore, color distortion inherent in the print-and-capture process often degrades the efficacy of physical adversarial patches.
+\textbf{Color Calibration.} Color distortion inherent in the print-and-capture process often degrades the efficacy of physical adversarial patches.
 To mitigate this, we employ a Multi-Layer Perceptron (MLP) to model the transformation from digital simulation to the physical domain.
-Specifically, we construct a reference color board, denoted as $\mathcal{B}_d$, and capture its printed counterpart, $\mathcal{B}_f$, under real-world conditions.
-The resulting dataset $\{\mathcal{B}_d, \mathcal{B}_f\}$ is used to train the MLP to learn the mapping between these spaces.
 During the optimization phase, this model serves as a calibration function, aligning the digital patch’s color distribution with physical reality.
-Our empirical results demonstrate that this calibration significantly reduces color discrepancy and enhances the effectiveness of the physical adversarial patch.

-\textbf{Expectation over Transformation. }To address the distortion and print color difference in the real world, we use the Expectation over Transformation (EoT)~\cite{athalye2018synthesizing} method, which improves patch's robustness by considering more transformations during optimization.
-Notably, we substitute the random placement to the random yet realistic homography transformations.
+\textbf{Expectation over Transformation.} To improve the robustness of the patch in the physical world, we adopt the Expectation over Transformation (EoT) method~\cite{athalye2018synthesizing}, which optimizes the patch over a distribution of transformations.